Computational-Cognitive-Musicology-Lab/CoCoPops/Billboard/README.md

 + The `Data` directory contains the humdrum data for the CoCoPops Billboard subset.
 + The `Resources` directory contains various other (potentially) useful information related to the creation of the dataset, including raw Sibelius, Musescore, and XML files.
 (Note, the original raw transcription files are not maintained and likely contain some errors).

-## File Structure
+# Data

-The dataset includes transcriptions/annotations of 739 unique songs, each in its own file.
+The dataset includes transcriptions/annotations of 739 unique songs, each in its own file, all within the `Data` subdirectory.

 Currently, 214 files contain complete melodic *and* harmonic transcriptions (and additional metadata).
 These files have the file extension `.hum`.